Skip to main content

 Abstract

 These records document the work of the Thea Bowman AHANA Intercultural Center (BAIC), previously known as the Office of AHANA Student Programs (OASP).
-They include annual reports, fliers from student events, photographs, correspondence, planning documents, slides from presentations promoting the AHANA program, the AHANA Hotline newsletter, and newspaper clippings of articles examining strategies for increasing retention among black students and other students of color.
+They include annual reports, fliers from student events, photographs, audiovisual materials, correspondence, planning documents, slides from presentations promoting the AHANA program, the AHANA Hotline newsletter, and newspaper clippings of articles examining strategies for increasing retention among black students and other students of color.

 Arrangement